 This morning we head off early by bike directly from our hotel to explore the quiet country roads and tracks north of Kampong Thom to Sambor Preikuk.
 This was the capital during the Chenla period of the early 7th Century.
 Today the forests of the area are dotted with more than 100 temples, some of the oldest in the country.
-We finish cycling at a classic ancient temple, which we spend time exploring on foot, before continuing along the road in our tour bus (3 hrs) to Siem Reap.
+We finish cycling at a classic ancient temple, which we spend time exploring on foot, before continuing along the road in our trip bus (3 hrs) to Siem Reap.
 This evening is free to explore the great shops and restaurants of this small, bustling town - the entry point to visit the spectacular temples of Angkor.
-Our total cycling distance today is approximately 28 kilometres.